WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 ### Bulleted and numbered lists

-In general, use a period at the end of each item in a bulleted list.
+In general, use a period at the end of each item in bulleted and numbered lists.
 **Exceptions:** Single-word items, items entirely in code font, and items with no verbs.
-For additional information, see "Capitalization and end punctuation".
+For additional information, see "Capitalization and end punctuation in Lists".

 ## Periods with URLs

+Ending a URL or file path immediately with a period may confuse readers and even alter the URL.

+If the period isn't part of the URL, you can differentiate it by highlighting it different than normal text.
+In most browsers, a link is highlighted blue by default which helps to differentiate it from the period.

 ## Periods with parentheses